Thomas Pollard Sampson

 Thomas Pollard Sampson (24 June 1875 – 25 June 1961) was an Australian architect active in New South Wales during the first forty years of the 20th century.
 His work encompassed the styles of the Federation Arts and Crafts and Bungalow through to the Inter-War Styles.
 In 1912 he designed an octagonal roofed stadium at Rushcutters Bay that seated up to 12,000 spectators.
 At the time, the Sydney Stadium was said to be "the largest roofed-in structure in the world."
 In the 1920s and 1930s, as a golfer and member of Concord Golf Club and Pennant Hills Golf Club, he designed the clubhouses at both courses.
-The buildings of both these well known Sydney clubs are still in use in 2023.
+The buildings of both these Sydney clubs are still in use in 2023.

 Family and life

 Sampson was born in Launceston, Tasmania, to Richard Sampson (c.1847–1917) and Caroline Elizabeth Pollard (1849–1945).
 His maternal grandparents were from Yorkshire, England, and his extended family were members of the Methodist Church.
 He attended the independent school known as Launceston High School that existed from 1884 until 1912.
 It was founded by Edward Alleyne Nathan who had been a teacher at Launceston Church Grammar School.
 The school was at Milton Hall in Frederick Street, Launceston, and eventually merged with Launceston Church Grammar School.
 The alumni of both schools held joint reunions as the Old Launcestonians' Association after the schools merger and Sampson attended these reunions in Sydney.

 On moving to Sydney in 1909, Sampson lived in Manly and for a short period in Kirribilli.
 He married Clarice Henderson on 17 February 1911 at St Philip's Church, Sydney and after the wedding the young couple lived at the Henderson family home Youngarra in Gordon Street, Burwood.
 Sampson and his wife had one daughter, Phyllis (Phyl) Marjorie Sampson, who was born on 8 August 1911 in Sydney.
 The Sampson family then rented a house at 47 Ashburner Street, Manly, in the 1920s.
 From the 1930s, until his death, Sampson lived in a flat at Craigievar in Darling Point.
-He died on 25 Jun 1961 at the Scottish Hospital, Paddington.
+He died on 25 Jun 1961 at the Scottish Hospital in Paddington.

 In February 1932, at Woollahra, his daughter Phyl married Paul Cohen a son of Sir Samuel and Lady Cohen.
 The marriage produced twins, Christopher and Dinah Cohen.
 In 1941, Paul Cohen changed his Jewish name and those of his family to Cullen.
 He was fighting the Germans in North Africa, Greece and Crete and knew that, were he captured he would not be treated as a Prisoner of War.
 The marriage ended in divorce in 1961.
 Phyl Cullen died on 22 October 2011 in Elizabeth Bay, New South Wales, aged 100 years.